Skip to Content

 Get ready for marathon meals

-In France French culture, dining around the table as a family or group is very important.
-People in France spend much more time at the table than in the United States.
+In French culture, dining around the table as a family or group is very important.
+People in France spend much more time at the table than in English speaking countries.

 Meal time in France is a time for joyful conversation and enjoying high-quality food.
 French meals include many servings and can last many hours.